awslabs/rds-snapshot-tool/README.md

 * **KmsKeySource** KMS Key to be used for copying encrypted snapshots on the source region.
 If you are copying to a different region, you will also need to provide a second key in the destination region.
 * **KmsKeyDestination** KMS Key to be used for copying encrypted snapshots to the destination region.
 If you are not copying to a different region, this parameter is not necessary.
 * **RetentionDays** - as in the source account, the amount of days you want your snapshots to be kept. **Do not set this parameter to a value lower than the source account.** Snapshots created more than **RetentionDays** ago will be automatically deleted (only if they contain a tag with Key: CopiedBy, Value: Snapshot Tool for RDS)

+## How it Works

+There are two sets of Lambda Step Functions that take regular snapshots and copy them across.
+Snapshots can take time, and they do not signal when they're complete.
+Snapshots are scheduled to *begin* at a certain time using CloudWatch Events.
+Then different Lambda Step Functions run periodically to look for new snapshots.
+When they find new snapshots, they do the sharing and the copying functions.

+### In the Source Account

+A CloudWatch Event is scheduled to trigger Lambda Step Function State Machine named `stateMachineTakeSnapshotsRDS`.
+That state machine invokes a function named `lambdaTakeSnapshotsRDS`.
+That function triggers a snapshot and applies some standard tags.
+It matches RDS instances using a regular expression on their names.

+There are two other state machines and lambda functions.
+The `statemachineShareSnapshotsRDS` looks for new snapshots created by the `lambdaTakeSnapshotsRDS` function.
+When it finds them, it shares them with the destination account.
+This state machine is, by default, run every 10 minutes.
+(To change it, you need to change the `ScheduleExpression` property of the `cwEventShareSnapshotsRDS` resource in `snapshots_tool_rds_source.json`).
+If it finds a new snapshot that is intended to be shared, it shares the snapshot.

+The other state machine is the `statemachineDeleteOldSnapshotsRDS` and it calls `lambdaDeleteOldSnapshotsRDS` to delete snapshots according to the `RetentionDays` parameter when the stack is launched.
+This state machine is, by default, run once each hour.
+(To change it, you need to change the `ScheduleExpression` property of the `cwEventDeleteOldSnapshotsRDS` resource in `snapshots_tool_rds_source.json`).
+If it finds a snapshot that is older than the retention time, it deletes the snapshot.

+### In the Destination Account

+There are two state machines and corresponding lambda functions.
+The `statemachineCopySnapshotsDestRDS` looks for new snapshots that have been shared but have not yet been copied.
+When it finds them, it creates a copy in the destination account, encrypted with the KMS key that has been stipulated.
+This state machine is, by default, run every 10 minutes.
+(To change it, you need to change the `ScheduleExpression` property of the `cwEventCopySnapshotsRDS` resource in `snapshots_tool_rds_dest.json`).

+The other state machine is just like the corresponding state machine and function in the source account.
+The state machine is `statemachineDeleteOldSnapshotsRDS` and it calls `lambdaDeleteOldSnapshotsRDS` to delete snapshots according to the `RetentionDays` parameter when the stack is launched.
+This state machine is, by default, run once each hour.
+(To change it, you need to change the `ScheduleExpression` property of the `cwEventDeleteOldSnapshotsRDS` resource in `snapshots_tool_rds_source.json`).
+If it finds a snapshot that is older than the retention time, it deletes the snapshot.

+## Building From Source and Deploying

+As published, these CloudFormation templates will pull the zip files for the Lambda functions from an AWS-owned and operated S3 bucket.
+You can also choose to build from source and deploy to your own bucket in your own account.
+To build, you need to be on a unix-like system (e.g., macOS or some flavour of Linux) and you need to have `make` and `zip`.

+1. Create an S3 bucket to hold the Lambda function zip files.
+The bucket must be in the same region where the Lambda functions will run.
+And the Lambda functions must run in the same region as the RDS instances.

+1. Clone the repository

+1. Edit the `Makefile` file and set `S3DEST` to be the bucket name where you want the functions to go.
+Set the `AWSARGS`, `AWSCMD` and `ZIPCMD` variables as well.

+1. Type `make` at the command line.
+It will call `zip` to make the zip files, and then it will call `aws s3 cp` to copy the zip files to the bucket you named.

+1. Be sure to use the correct bucket name in the `CodeBucket` parameter when launching the stack in both accounts.

+## Updating

+This tool is fundamentally stateless.
+The state is mainly in the tags on the snapshots themselves and the parameters to the CloudFormation stack.
+If you make changes to the parameters or make changes to the Lambda function code, it is best to delete the stack and then launch the stack again.

 ## Authors